UniversalDependencies/docs/validation.md

 <span class="doublewidespan" style="padding-left:3em">UD Czech-CLTT</span>
 <span class="widespan">cs cltt</span>
 <span class="validationfail">FAIL</span>
-<span class="doublewidespan"> <time class="timeago" datetime="2017-02-14T22:38:35Z">2017-02-14T22:38:35 zulu</time></span>
+<span class="doublewidespan"> <time class="timeago" datetime="2017-02-14T22:53:59Z">2017-02-14T22:53:59 zulu</time></span>
 </div>
 <div>
 <pre>
 python /home/ginter/UD_PROJHOOK/tools/validate.py --lang cs_cltt /home/ginter/UD_PROJHOOK/UD-dev-branches/UD_Czech-CLTT/cs_cltt-ud-dev.conllu

-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is '§_18_odst._3' but text is '§ 18 odst.
 3) ověřuje, a účetníh...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is ')' but text is '§ 18 odst.
 3) ověřuje...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'ověřuje' but text is '§ 18 odst.
 3) ověřuje, a úč...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is ',' but text is '§ 18 odst.
 3) ověřuje...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'a' but text is '§ 18 odst.
 3) ověřuje...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'účetního' but text is '§ 18 odst.
 3) ověřuje, a úče...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'období' but text is '§ 18 odst.
 3) ověřuje, a ú...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'bezprostředně' but text is '§ 18 odst.
 3) ověřuje, a účetního...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'předcházejícího' but text is '§ 18 odst.
 3) ověřuje, a účetního o...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is ',' but text is '§ 18 odst.
 3) ověřuje...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'překročily' but text is '§ 18 odst.
 3) ověřuje, a účetn...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'nebo' but text is '§ 18 odst.
 3) ověřuje, a...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'již' but text is '§ 18 odst.
 3) ověřuje, ...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'dosáhly' but text is '§ 18 odst.
 3) ověřuje, a úč...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'alespoň' but text is '§ 18 odst.
 3) ověřuje, a úč...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'jedno' but text is '§ 18 odst.
 3) ověřuje, a ...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'ze' but text is '§ 18 odst.
 3) ověřuje,...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'tří' but text is '§ 18 odst.
 3) ověřuje, ...'
-[Line                   264]: Mismatch between the text attribute and the FORM field.
+[Tree number 1 on line 4]: Mismatch between the text attribute and the FORM field.
 Form is 'uvedených' but text is '§ 18 odst.
 3) ověřuje, a účet...'
 ...suppressing further errors regarding Metadata
 *** FAILED *** with 1237 errors
 Metadata errors: 1237